 Spend Time With Non-Smokers

 Surrounding yourself with those who don’t smoke can help you on your journey.
-Choosing to spend time with other non-smokers with can help support your ex-smoking status.
+Choosing to spend time with other non-smokers, even those who are actually quitting smoking, can help support your ex-smoking status.
 Slip-ups can occur when quitters are in the company of other smokers who may not be aware of how to support their quitting attempts.

 Use the Buddy System